White-Rabbit-Scientific/egui-widget-texicon/README.md

     Ok(Box::new(eframe_template::TemplateApp::new(cc)))
 }),
 ```
-Select the image to use for the Texicon.
-The following will embed the image into the compiled binary file.
+In ```app.rs``` select an image to use for the Texicon.
+The following will embed a PNG image into the compiled binary file.
 ```toml
 const TEXI_IMG: egui::ImageSource<'_> = egui::include_image!("../assets/icon-1024.png");
 ```
-Display the Texicon:
+The Texicon widget is added as shown below.
+The TEXI_IMG image is passed to the widget.
 ```toml
 ui.add(egui_widget_texicon::Texicon::new(TEXI_IMG));
 ```
-Texicon has a large number of customization options.
-Here's an example of how to use them:
+Texicon is customizable as shown in the example below:
 ```toml
 egui_widget_texicon::Texicon::new(TEXI_IMG)
     .enabled(true)